Your Team Spends 31 Hours a Week in Meetings. What Comes Out of Them?

 Meeting transcripts are the highest-value data stream most businesses completely ignore.
 Every verbal agreement, every client signal, every commitment made in a room full of people disappears the moment the call ends.
 What remains is a shared memory that degrades by the hour.

-Transcript analysis reads every word from every meeting.
+This is what Command's insight team reveals when it connects to your meeting platform.
+It reads every word from every meeting.
 It surfaces the decisions that were made, the actions that were promised, the revenue signals that appeared, and then it tracks which of those actually resulted in follow-through.
 The gap between "what was said" and "what was done" is where meetings waste the most value.

-Meetings are powerful
+Meetings are powerful alone.

 Meetings